dbmi-bgm/granite/README.md

 To install the program from source, run the following command inside granite folder:

     python setup.py install

+To install the program with pip:

+    pip install granite

 &nbsp;
 ## File formats